CraftyDH/CraftyOS-Blog/content/posts/memory/index.md

 The expected output should be the string "This is a string." and as shown in the following image that is what we see!

 !["Heap test"](string.png "Heap test")

+## Challenges

+The biggest challenge that I had was t